Icelk/kvarn/README.md

 in-memory caching (proper cache invalidation), server communication through [`kvarnctl`](https://github.com/Icelk/kvarn/tree/main/ctl/), and easy website creation through Markdown and [Chute](https://github.com/Icelk/kvarn/tree/main/chute/).

+If you're looking for an **executable** to run your webserver with, see [Mölla](https://github.com/Icelk/moella).
+Using Mölla, you can configure your host(s), add a search engine, authentication, and other parts of the [Kvarn ecosystem](https://kvarn.org/ecosystem/).
+More info is available on [the website](https://kvarn.org/moella/).

 See the [roadmap](roadmap.md) or visit [our website](https://kvarn.org/) for more info.

 # Current state